 Note.
-DV3 and DV5 were found in the study material provided by the author but not reported in the original article.
-CC-Q1 was extracted from the original study material.
+DV3 and DV5 were found in the materials provided by the author but not reported in the target article.
+CC-Q1 was extracted from the target article materials.
 CC-Q2 and Q3 were newly designed for this replication and extension study.

 Procedure